 Another significant advantage for businesses located in Boone County is the presence of a vibrant, accessible and numerous workforce.
 Businesses can draw on more than 500,000 prospective employees within a 30 mile radius or nearly 800,000 within a 45-minute drive.

 Much of that workforce can draw on a vast amount of historical knowledge and experience.
-The area has been served by 120 years of food processing and manufacturing experience with companies like General Mills.
-Belvidere is home to a Steallantis automotive plant, the base for countless jobs in the automobile supply chain.
+The area has been served by 120 years of food processing and manufacturing experience with companies like General Mills and Dairy Farmers of America (DFA).

 Atmosphere for success